Initial Study Permit

 • Return travel home for you and any accompanying dependants

 We strongly recommend to all students that you provide as much documentation as possible rather than just trying to meet the minimum amount.
-Use our financial support cover letter template for help.
+One of the most common reasons for a study permit refusal is insufficient funds.

 Visit Student Accounts & Financial Aid’s Making a Payment page for information on how to pay your tuition.
 Once your payment has been processed by Brock, you will see it in your finance history on the Student Self-Serve Portal.

-For documented proof, we recommend you request an SDS letter as a tuition receipt through your Brock student portal.
-You can also use a screenshot of your finance history and proof from your financial institution that the funds were sent to Brock.
+For documented proof, you can use a screenshot of your finance history and proof from your financial institution that the funds were sent to Brock.

 In Ontario, the age of majority is 18.
 If you are a minor under the age of 17 at the time of your study permit application, you must either: